vahand/OpenLibrary/README.md

 Body: You have successfully rented the book 'Book Title'.
 Return by: 2025-12-28T19:04:05.619367335
 --------------------------------------------------
 ```
+#### 2. Get current rentals
-2. To get the list of rentals, run the following command:
+To get the list of rentals, run the following command:
 ```bash
 curl -X GET http://localhost:8080/api/rentings \
 -H 'Content-Type: application/json' \